dr-dobermann/goNFA/README.md

 goNFA separates static **Definitions** from dynamic **Machine instances**:

 - **Definition**: Immutable description of the state graph, transitions, and associated actions
-- **Machine**: Runtime instance that "lives" on the Definition graph with current state
+- **Machine**: Runtime instance that "lives" on the Definition graph with current state and attached business object
+- **StateExtender**: User-defined business object attached to Machine instances
+- **MachineState**: Read-only interface providing access to machine state and business object
 - **Registry**: Maps string names to Guard/Action implementations for YAML loading
-- **Builder**: Fluent API for programmatic Definition creation
+- **Builder**: Fluent API for programmatic Definition creation with final states support

 ## Package Structure